-The Government considers that targeted financial sanctions and travel bans are an effective way to achieve its commitment towards upholding human rights, consistent with our values and interests.
+The Government considers that targeted financial sanctions and travel bans are an effective way to achieve its commitment to employing every strategy at its disposal towards upholding human rights, consistent with our values and with our interests.

 The autonomous sanctions designations and declarations made by the 2023 Instrument pursue legitimate objectives and has appropriate safeguards in place to ensure that any limitation on human rights engaged by the imposition of sanctions is a reasonable, necessary and proportionate response to the situation of international concern, and do not affect particularly vulnerable groups.
 The Government keeps its sanctions frameworks under regular review, including in relation to whether more effective, less rights restrictive means are available to achieve similar foreign policy objectives.